dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 :program:`dials.find_spots`, where we also request more than one process to speed the job up (feel free to set this greater than 4, if appropriate)::

-  dials.find_spots datablock.expt find_spots.phil nproc=4
+  dials.find_spots imported.expt find_spots.phil nproc=4

 After finding strong spots it is *always* worth viewing them using :program:`dials.reciprocal_lattice_viewer`::

-  dials.reciprocal_lattice_viewer datablock.expt strong.refl
+  dials.reciprocal_lattice_viewer imported.expt strong.refl

 .. image:: /figures/dpf3_bad_found_spot.png